 How do you measure the UA impact of a specific LiveOps event?

 Measure LiveOps UA impact by comparing CPI, install volume, D7 ROAS, and creative performance metrics across a 7-day pre-event baseline, the event window, and a 7-day post-event period.
-Based on RocketShip HQ's measurement methodology applied across 15 gaming clients in 2025-2026, this before-during-after comparison isolates the LiveOps effect from seasonal and competitive noise with roughly 80% accuracy.
+In our experience, this before-during-after comparison is a practical way to isolate the LiveOps effect from seasonal and competitive noise.

 The key metrics to track per event are: CPI delta (event vs. baseline), CTR on event-specific creatives vs. evergreen creatives running simultaneously, incremental install volume during the event window, and D7 cohort retention for users acquired during the event compared to users acquired in the week before.